Clicky

 Code analysis involves examining the software's source code to identify security flaws or weaknesses.
 It helps uncover potential vulnerabilities such as buffer overflows, insecure coding practices, or insecure use of third-party libraries.
 Code analysis aids in improving the overall security posture of the software by identifying and resolving potential security risks at the code level.

-Comprehensive security testing goes beyond technical aspects and considers non-technical elements that may impact the security of the software system.
+It's important to note that comprehensive security testing goes beyond technical aspects and considers non-technical elements that may impact the security of the software system.
 This includes evaluating security policies, access controls, user management, encryption practices, and compliance with industry standards or regulations.
 It is essential to address both technical vulnerabilities and non-technical aspects (such as user awareness, training, and organizational security practices) to ensure a robust and secure software system.

 Usability Testing: Evaluating User Experience